-For clarity and parallelism with the IANA "IEEE 802 Numbers" registry group, the IANA "Ethernet Numbers" registry group is re-named the "IANA OUI Ethernet Numbers" registry.
+For clarity and parallelism with the IANA "IEEE 802 Numbers" registry group, the IANA "Ethernet Numbers" registry group has been renamed the "IANA OUI Ethernet Numbers" registry.

-As this document obsoletes [RFC7042], references to [RFC7042] in IANA registries in both the "IEEE 802 Numbers" and the "IANA OUI Ethernet Numbers" registry groups will be replaced by references to RFC 9542.
+As this document replaces [RFC7042], references to [RFC7042] in IANA registries in both the "IEEE 802 Numbers" and the "IANA OUI Ethernet Numbers" registry groups have been replaced by references to this document.
 Other IANA registry references to [RFC7042] are not changed.